-As at September 30, 2023, the Company had a working capital deficit of \$877,273.
-The Company needs to complete a financing in order to complete its strategic objectives and continue as a going concern.
+However, management estimates that its working capital may not provide the Company with sufficient financial resources to carry out currently planned operations and exploration through the next twelve months.
+Additional financing may be required by the Company to complete its strategic objectives and continue as a going concern.
 While the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms acceptable to the Company.
 These material uncertainties cast significant doubt upon the Company's ability to continue as a going concern.